fantismic/yet-another-table/README.md

 #### Show column toggle button
 `showColumnToggle(bool $bool)`

-Enabled by default, you can disable this button and removing it from view.
+Enabled by default, you can disable this button and remove it from view.

 ```
 $this->showColumnToggle(false);